aidudezzz/deepbots-tutorials/cartPoleTutorial/README.md

 ![Add Robot node](/cartPoleTutorial/images/addRobotNodeScreenshot.png)
 3. Click *Add*.
 Now on the left side of the screen, under the *Rectangle Arena* node, you can see the *Robot* node
 4. Click on the *Robot* node and set its DEF  field below to "supervisor" to make it easily distinguishable
-4. Double click on the *Robot* node to expand it
+5. Double click on the *Robot* node to expand it
-5. Scroll down to find the *supervisor* field and set it to TRUE\
+6. Scroll down to find the *supervisor* field and set it to TRUE\
 ![Set supervisor to TRUE](/cartPoleTutorial/images/setSupervisorTrueScreenshot.png)
-6. On the *children* field, right-click and select *Add new*
+7. On the *children* field, right-click and select *Add new*
-7. Expand the *Base nodes* and find *Emitter*
+8. Expand the *Base nodes* and find *Emitter*
-8. Select it and on the lower right press add
+9. Select it and on the lower right press *Add*
-9. Repeat from step 6, but this time add the *Receiver* node
+10. Repeat from step 7, but this time add the *Receiver* node
-10. Click *Save*\
+11. Click *Save*\
 ![Click save button](/cartPoleTutorial/images/clickSaveButtonScreenshot.png)